Skip to main content

 Debugging Failing Chains

 This is where LangSmith earns its keep.
 When a chain fails in production, you do not need to reproduce the bug locally.
-You open the trace, find the red (errored) node, and read the exact input that caused the failure.
-I have caught bugs in 30 seconds that would have taken me an hour with print statements.
+Open the trace, find the red (errored) node, and read the exact input that caused the failure.

-Here is a chain that deliberately fails on certain inputs, so we can see what the error trace looks like.
+This chain deliberately fails on certain inputs, so we can see what the error trace looks like.

 A chain with a deliberate failure point